Column: Remembering Jackie Robinson in town where it started - NewsBreak

 “I'm very proud," said Walden, who still gets emotional every time she talks about her distant relative.
 “This means his legacy will continue.
 Those signs represent the man and the resilience of Jackie Robinson.
 They're a symbol of hope, a symbol of courage, a symbol of confidence and determination, a symbol of excellence.
 No matter what, we can achieve.”

 The damaged sign, meanwhile, was shipped to the Negro Leagues Baseball Museum in Kansas City.
-Missouri, which held its own event Friday to unveil the marker “as a reminder that the ugliness of America’s past persists to this day.”
+Missouri, which held its own ceremony Friday to put the marker on display “as a reminder that the ugliness of America’s past persists to this day.”

-It will remain on temporary display through mid-August, said Raymond Doswell, the museum’s vice president and curator.
-Then it will become part of a permanent exhibit.

-“We’re not going to try to repair it,” he said.
-“We want to show people his humble origins, and at the same time show with the damaged marker that the fight against racism and violence continues.

 We'd like to see MLB take another big step to honor Robinson's legacy.